 Leaving Caballo, the Byway runs west for about 50 miles on Highway 152, ascending from the Rio Grande Valley through ranch country, over the pine-forested Black Range Mountains through Emory Pass, and then descending toward scrub-dotted slopes.
 During rare times of severe weather these roads may be closed, and stay closed until cleared.

 Picturesque Hillsboro was founded in 1877 when gold and silver were discovered nearby.
 Today it is a well-known community of writers, artists, ranchers and miners.
-The town’s tree-lined main street features the Black Range Museum (purchased in 2016 by the Hillsboro Historical Society), the 120-year-old General Store (now a restaurant), lodging accommodations, shops, the Percha Creek Traders artist’s co-op, a greenhouse, and artist’s studios.
+The town’s tree-lined main street features the Black Range Museum (purchased in 2016 by the Hillsboro Historical Society), the 120-year-old General Store (now a restaurant), lodging accommodations, shops, a greenhouse, and artist’s studios.

 From Hillsboro you can take a side trip to Lake Valley, a ghost town about 18 miles south.
 Named in 1878 for ancient lake beds nearby, this silver mining town had a heyday population of over 4000 people.
 Today Lake Valley is cared for by the Bureau of Land Management, and remains fairly intact.
 Weathered wooden buildings, a school, a garage and several houses still survive.
 This was the location of the Bridal Chamber Mine, one of the richest veins of silver ever discovered.

 As NM 152 winds up into the mountains, it passes Kingston, another mining town of the 1880s, with a reputation for wild and wooly ways.
 The Percha Bank has been restored and is now a museum that is open by appointment.